zammad/zammad/.dev/agent_docs/code_review_rules.md

 - Only when the fix is genuinely mechanical.
 If it needs a judgement call, describe it instead — a wrong one-click fix is worse than prose.

+## Step 5 — Report what you could not judge

+Step 2 is precision-first on purpose: no speculation, nothing resting on unstated assumptions.
+That makes "I cannot tell from the code" an honest and expected outcome — and since it produces no finding, it is lost unless it has somewhere to go.
+It is often the most useful thing a reviewer knows.

+Report it separately from the findings: **at most three items**, each naming a place and the question a human should answer there.
+Draw only on what the review actually produced:

+- An `Unverifiable` acceptance criterion.
+- A specific uncertainty with a named file — not "this might break something elsewhere".
+- Something the change cannot show on its own: migration timing on a large installation, a rendered result, `i18n/*.po` content, binary assets.

+Two rules keep it honest:

+- **Never park a finding here.** If it meets the bar in Step 2 it is a finding, with an anchor and a severity.
+Moving a real problem into this list hides it from whoever has to fix it.
+- **No items is the normal case.** Then write nothing — not a reassurance that there is nothing.
+  An open-ended list of things to double-check is a "check everything" disclaimer, and it trains people to skim, for exactly the reason Step 2 exists.

+Where this surfaces is the caller's business: a reviewer working in a terminal can print it for the person running the review, while one posting to a merge request may deliberately keep it out of the thread.
+It is guidance for the human reviewing, not a comment for the author.

 ---

 ## What to check